Latte art

-Latte art is a method of preparing coffee created by pouring microfoam into a shot of espresso and resulting in a pattern or design on the surface of the latte.
+Latte art is a method of preparing coffee created by pouring microfoam into a shot of espresso and resulting in a pattern or design on the surface of the caffè latte, cappuccino or hot chocolate.
 It can also be created or embellished by simply "drawing" in the top layer of foam.
 Latte art is particularly difficult to create consistently, due to the demanding conditions required of both the espresso shot and milk.
 This, in turn, is limited by the experience of the barista and quality of the espresso machine.
-The term also applies to other beverages containing milk foam, such as cappuccino and hot chocolate.

 History

-Latte art developed independently in different countries, following the introduction of espresso and the development of microfoam, the combination of crema (which is an emulsion of coffee oil and brewed coffee) and microfoam allowing the pattern; it presumably was initially developed in Italy.
+Latte art developed independently in different countries, following the introduction of espresso and the development of microfoam, the combination of crema (which is an emulsion of coffee oil and brewed coffee) and microfoam allowing the pattern; it was initially developed in Italy.

 In the United States, latte art was developed in Seattle in the 1980s and 1990s, and particularly popularized by David Schomer.
 Schomer credits the development of microfoam ("velvet foam" or "milk texturing") to Jack Kelly of Uptown espresso in 1986, and by 1989 the heart pattern was established and a signature at Schomer's Espresso Vivace.
-The rosette pattern was then developed by Schomer in 1992, recreating the technique based on a photograph he saw from Cafe Mateki in Italy.
+The rosette pattern was then developed by Schomer in 1992, recreating the technique based on a photograph he saw at Cafe Mateki in Italy.
 Schomer subsequently popularized latte art in his course "Caffe Latte Art".

-Simultaneously, in Italy, Caffe Musetti's Luigi Lupi had a significant impact on the popularization of latte art through instructional videos.
-Lupi and Schomer collaborated on latte art to improve their technique after meeting online in the late 1990's.
+Simultaneously, in Italy, Luigi Lupi of Caffè Musetti had a significant impact on the popularization of latte art through instructional videos.
+Lupi and Schomer collaborated on latte art to improve their technique after meeting online in the late 1990s.
 Lupi and his refined latte art rose to international recognition during the 2002 Barista World Championship, where he placed 4th.

 Chemistry

 Latte art is a mixture of two colloids: the crema, which is an emulsion of coffee oil and brewed coffee; and the microfoam, which is a foam of air in milk.
 Milk itself is an emulsion of butterfat in water, while coffee is a mixture of coffee solids in water.
-Neither of these colloids are stable – crema dissipates from espresso, while microfoam separates into drier foam and liquid milk – both degrading significantly in a matter of seconds, and thus latte art lasts only briefly.
+Neither of these colloids are stable—crema dissipates from espresso, while microfoam separates into drier foam and liquid milk—both degrading significantly in a matter of seconds, and thus latte art lasts only briefly.